oscbyspro/DiffableTextViews/README.md

 👷‍♂️🛠🚧🚧🧱🏗🧱🚧🚧⏳

-This package contains DiffableTextField.
-It uses snapshots and attributes to process changes to its text and set its caret positions.
-It also makes it easy to implement and reason about as-you-type formatting, through styles conforming to DiffableTextStyle.
+This package contains views and styles that use snapshots and attributes to process changes to text and set caret positions.
+This approach makes it easy to implement and reason about as-you-type formatting.

 # Progress